Subh of Córdoba: Early life

-who was brought as a slave - a Jāriya - to be a concubine (Umm walad) in the harem of the Caliph in Cordoba.
+who was brought as a slave – a Jāriya – to be a concubine in the harem of the Caliph in Córdoba.
 Her origin has alternatively been identified as Basque from the Gascony region.

 Concubine

 In the Caliph's harem of Cordoba, Subh became the favorite concubine and then the wife of the Caliph al-Hakam.
 She was described as not only beautiful, but also as intelligent and analytical.
-She was knowledgeable in music, poetry, Arabic literature and Islam.
+She was knowledgeable in music, poetry, and Arabic literature.
+When she had a son with al-Hakam, she became an Umm walad and thus automatically freed at the death of her enslaver.

-In the later years of his reign, the Caliph lost interest of the routine management of political affairs, and reportedly left it to his favorite wife.
+In the later years of his reign, the Caliph lost interest of the routine management of political affairs, and reportedly left it to Subh.
 To fill this task, she expressed the need for a secretary, and in 966, Al-Mansur Ibn Abi Aamir (also known as Almanzor) was appointed to this post.
 There were rumors that Almanzor became her lover and that this was the reason why she was to give him such influence in the affairs of state, and their alleged relationship became the subject of satirical poems and libelous rhymes.
 The Caliph reportedly alluded to the matter once when he remarked that Almanzor apparently was remarkable influence in the minds of the harem, but apparently the Caliph never saw a reason to take any action.
 Whether they actually were lovers or not have never been confirmed, but it is a fact that Almazor became a trusted collaborator to whom she trusted completely in her political work.

-Mother of the ruler
+Queen mother of Hisham II

-In 976, Caliph al-Hakam died and was succeeded by Subh's minor son, the eleven-year old Caliph Hisham II al-Hakam, under the regency of General Ghalib al-Nasiri, al-Mushafi (the chief administrator of the late caliph), and Subh as well as Al-Mansur Ibn Abi Aamir, who became the administrator of the properties left to Subh by al-Hakam.
-Reportedly, Subh provided Almanzor with the necessary funds to give him control of the army, by which he could secure the stability necessary for her son, a child, to be secured as Caliph with her as regent, after which she gave him much power in her government.
+In 976, Caliph al-Hakam died and was succeeded by his and Subh's son, the ten-year-old Caliph Hisham II, under the regency of General Ghalib al-Nasiri, al-Mushafi (the chief administrator of the late caliph), and Subh as well as Al-Mansur Ibn Abi Aamir, who became the administrator of the properties left to Subh by al-Hakam.
+Reportedly, Subh provided Almanzor with the necessary funds to give him control of the army, by which he could secure the stability necessary for her son, a minor, to be secured as Caliph with her as regent, after which she gave him much power in her government.
 Subh also named Almanzor hajib [chief of viziers].
 Almanzor had become the de facto ruler of Córdoba by 978, pushing both Subh and Hisham to the sidelines.